andyphilips/dynpss/docs/index.md

 Stata module to dynamically simulate autoregressive distributed lag (ARDL) models.

 ### Download
-You can download the most recent version of `dynpss` on the project site [here](https://github.com/andyphilips/dynpss/archive/master.zip).
+You can download the most recent version of `dynpss` from the project site [here](https://github.com/andyphilips/dynpss/archive/master.zip).
 This program is part of a suite that also includes `pssbounds` (Philips 2016c), a Stata module to display the necessary critical values to conduct the Pesaran, Shin and Smith (2001) bounds test for cointegration.

 `dynpss` IS STILL UNDER DEVELOPMENT.
 Feel free to use the program, but you are encouraged to contact the author with any issues or bugs you find.
 A module of `dynpss` for R is also under development.